kedro-org/kedro-viz/docs/source/slice_a_pipeline.md

 1. **Programmatically with the Kedro CLI.** This method is suitable for those comfortable with command-line tools.
 Detailed steps on how to achieve this are available in the kedro documentation: [Slice a Pipeline](https://docs.kedro.org/en/stable/nodes_and_pipelines/slice_a_pipeline.html).

-2. **Visually through Kedro-Viz:** This approach allows you to visually choose and slice pipeline nodes, which then generates a run command for executing the slice within your Kedro project.
+2. **Visually through Kedro-Viz:** This approach allows you to visually select and slice pipeline nodes, which then generates a run command for executing the slice within your Kedro project.

 ## Benefits of Kedro-Viz slicing